On Computational Complexity Reduction Methods for Kalman Filter Extensions: Optimizations Based on the Linearity in Nonlinear functions

 \subsection{Conditionally Linear Measurements}

 In~\cite{4217985}, a situation where a function can be divided into nonlinear $z_n$ and conditionally linear $z_l$ parts

 is considered.
-In the original article, the distributions of this nonlinear function is approximated using a modification of the \ac{UKF}.
-The number of used sigma-points depends on the dimension of $z_n$ instead of the dimension of the full state.
+In the original article, the distribution of this nonlinear function is approximated using a modification of the \ac{UKF}.
+The number of sigma-points depends on the dimension of $z_n$ instead of the dimension of the full state.